rob-mosher/collaborators-framework/README.md

 - Fork the repository and submit a pull request.

 Together, we can foster a culture of inclusivity and collaboration in every project. 🌍🤝✨

 ---

+## What's Next?

+The `Collaborators` Framework is designed to grow and evolve alongside your projects.
+Here are some ideas to expand its use:

+- **Custom Roles**: Introduce new roles tailored to your project's unique needs.
+- **Integration with Tools**: Explore ways to integrate `COLLABORATORS.md` with your CI/CD pipeline or documentation workflows.
+- **Community Engagement**: Share your implementation with the community to inspire others and refine the framework collectively.

+---